Spider veins, bumps, cellulite - a tribute to connective tissue

 Spider veins

 Spider veins are these small or larger blue-purple veins that usually appear on the legs and feet, but can also be found at to face .
 They are actually completely harmless, but if they develop into real varicose veins, they can become quite uncomfortable.
 While spider veins are usually only minor visual changes, varicose veins can be raised and painful.
-If they do, you should see a doctor as a precaution, ideally a specialist, because varicose veins can quickly lead to inflammation of the veins, which can even lead to a thrombosis, i.e. a blood clot in the vein, if things go badly.
+If they do, you should see a doctor as a precaution, ideally a specialist, because varicose veins can quickly lead to inflammation of the veins, which can even lead to a thrombosis, i.e. a blood clot in the vein, if things get bad.
 Many people who have already discovered varicose veins therefore go for regular check-ups.
 Varicose veins can be removed in various ways, for example surgically or by sclerotherapy.
 Depending on the size of the varicose vein, a liquid or foam is sprayed into the vein to close it.

 Do: